-The perineum after birth
+The perineum before and after birth

-What can help after giving birth.
+What can help to prepare for birth and after you gave birth.

 Preparation of the perineum before birth